Showing posts with label dispersal. Show all posts

 Shown are my inferred variations in brain oxygenation during two rakat, or units of prayer.
 Bowing is coded the same as sitting, namely 1.
 Prostration is coded as 2 and standing is coded as 0.
 Some forms of Islam prescribe up to 19 rakat per day.
 Special procedures (Sujud Sahwi) exist for fixing prayers performed erroneously due to "forgetfulness" but this "forgetfulness" I find suggestive of temporary brain dysfunction due to lack of oxygen from getting up too quickly, possibly at about minute 2, above.

-06-02-2019: Unprompted revision for clarity and sensitivity: The above observation is to help establish that Islamic prayer manipulates a variable that matters, always an important issue at the outset of a research project.
+The above observation is to help establish that Islamic prayer manipulates a variable that matters, always an important issue at the outset of a research project.
 You don't want to waste taxpayer money blindly researching variable after variable and concluding at great expense merely that none of them was relevant.

 Wednesday, February 27, 2019

-#50.
-A Naturalistic Theory of Worship [Evolutionary Psychology, Population]
+#49.
+A Naturalistic Theory of Worship [evolutionary psychology, population]

 EP PO

-As discussed in Post #48, religion has a theory part and an applied part.
-I have termed the latter the ‘pragma’ of religion, which is basically the modes of worship.
+Religion has a theory part and an applied part.
+The latter are the ‘pragma’ of religion, which are the modes of worship.
 Since our moral codes are held by at least the Abrahamic religions to be commands from God, it would follow that it’s pretty important to conform to them, and most of us have difficulty doing this all the time.
 To help us, religion has developed a behavior-modification role, the role of the pragma.

 The behavior-mod role aims at mitigating the human form of the Calhoun Effect–a tendency to aggression linked to rising population density but not to actual want per se.
-(For an introduction to Calhoun's research, see paragraph 7, Post #37.)
 Population density would have been an issue even millennia in the past when the world population was a minuscule fraction of what it is today, when people began living continuously inside walled cities for protection from their enemies.
 Within the inflexible confines of such a city, you have the makings of a human Calhoun experiment.
 Not coincidentally, the city of Jerusalem, sacred to three world religions, was a walled city.
 Nowadays, at a world population of 7.5 billion, it can be said that the world is our walled city.
 What can religion now tell us about how to get along?

-I focus here on the Abrahamic religions: Judaism, Christianity, and Islam, which developed in that order, all in the Middle East, each of the last two acknowledging its debt to the previous.
+I’ll focus on the Abrahamic religions: Judaism, Christianity, and Islam, which developed in that order, all in the Middle East, each of the last two acknowledging its debt to the previous.
 I suggest that these three religions form a series of progressively increasing effectiveness in mitigating the Calhoun Effect, by an accumulation of folkloric knowledge.
 Thus, to see how pragma works, the purpose of this post, we need only examine Islam, likely to represent the most efficient solution.
 Form generally follows function most transparently at highest efficiency.

 The Human Calhoun Effect

-In Post #40 I surmise that the natural human population density plot over time has a saw-tooth form, with linear increases alternating with abrupt decreases that return population density to some repeatable reset value.
-In Post #2, I surmise that the linear segments are created by a negative-feedback controller in the limbic system that controls rate-of-change of population density to a constant positive value, not absolute density.
+The natural human population density plot over time has a saw-tooth form, with linear increases alternating with abrupt decreases that return population density to some repeatable reset value.
+The linear segments are created by a negative-feedback controller in the limbic system that controls rate-of-change of population density to a constant positive value, not absolute density.
 At this writing, the world is probably coming to the crest of one of these linear segments, which began in 1950.
-The sudden population-density decrease that ends the cycle is conjectured to have two phases: a first phase that produces population-density decrease by emigration, and a second phase that produces population-density decrease by mass murder, if the first phase does not take the system all the way to the reset value.
+The sudden population-density decrease that ends the cycle may have two phases: a first that produces population-density decrease by emigration, and a second that produces population-density decrease by mass murder, if the first phase does not take the system all the way to the reset value.
 The first phase accomplishes the biological function of dispersal, which is generally important for long-term species survival.
-The second phase guarantees overall stability on a multi-cycle time scale and wards off Malthusian catastrophes.
+The second guarantees overall stability on a multi-cycle time scale and wards off Malthusian catastrophes.

 Both phases demand formally altruistic acts from individuals, but not of the warm-and-fuzzy kind.
-The first phase uses an exchange of anger signals (The “anger cycle,” see Post #41) to lock non-altruists out of the process so that the behavior is stable over evolutionary time.
+The first phase uses an exchange of anger signals to lock non-altruists out of the process so that the behaviour is stable over evolutionary time.
 The second phase locks out the non-altruists using an asymmetric exchange of signals: contempt signals going one way and sadness signals going the other way.
-(See “The Sadness Cycle,” Post #41).
 The second phase culminates in the mass murder of the sadness signalers by the contempt signalers and the appropriation of all the resources of the sadness signalers by the contempt signalers.
-The last step guarantees that the contempt signalers will appear atrociously entitled to those outside the cycle.
+The last step guarantees that the contempt signalers will appear entitled to those outside the cycle.

 Islam